apolobezerra/LSTM_trend_prediction/README.md

 This project is an in progress code with the intent of predicting daily stock price trends using LSTM models.
-It is an adapted version of the code in https://github.com/nayash/Stock-Price-Prediction/blob/master/stock_pred_main.py Thus, it still has some problems to be fixed, such as non-lagged variables and non-sufficient features for a good finance model.
+It is an adapted version of the code in https://github.com/nayash/Stock-Price-Prediction/blob/master/stock_pred_main.py.
+Thus, it still has some problems to be fixed, such as non-lagged variables and non-sufficient features for a good finance model.

-It also needs a more appropriate forecast KPI for trend predictions.
-The MSE isn't the best forecast KPI for trend pedictions.
+It also needs a more appropriate forecast KPI.
+The MSE isn't the best KPI for trend pedictions.
 Accuracy is a best evaluator for this case.

 Further improvements can be done by denoising the data set with wavelet transformations, adding features of technical and sentiment analysis and ensembling Deep Learning methods